 - Slot(s) associated with the announced periodic transmission(s) by the UE transmitting SL-SCH Data; or

-- the time between transmission/reception of Direct Link Establishment Request message (TS 24.587 [28]) or ProSe Direct Link Establishment Request message (TS 24.554 [29]) and reception of RRCReconfigurationSidelink message including initial DRX configurationQ33.
+- the time between transmission/reception of Direct Link Establishment Request message (TS 24.587 [28]) or ProSe Direct Link Establishment Request message (TS 24.554 [29]) and reception of RRCReconfigurationSidelink message including initial DRX configuration, if the initial DRX configuration is accepted; or

+Q33.
 Would your company agree to the correction of P1 proposed in R2-2209684?